 - Your housing benefit is currently paid directly to the council

 - Universal credit covers most existing benefits and will be paid directly to you monthly in arrears.

-- During 2016 and 2017, those still in receipt of the six benefits listed above will be transferred onto Universal Credit.
+- Since 2016 and during 2017, those still in receipt of the six benefits listed above will be transferred onto Universal Credit.

 - Set up direct debits for rent payments

 - Notify the DWP and Brent Revenue and Benefits immediately of any change in circumstances.
 The Financial Inclusion Team can assist if necessary.